amirch1/VideoInline/README.md

 ##License
 The code is distributed under the MIT License (MIT).
-You can use and change it freely as long as you include my copyright notice.
+You can use and change it freely as long as you include the copyright notice.